✧ How to use SciGator ✧

 SciGator is created and updated by staff of the University of PaviaLibrary Service.

-It has been conceived and developed in the PHP script language by Claudio Gnoli with collaboration of library colleagues, scholarship holders, civil servants and visitors such as Donatella Barzaghi, Anna Bendiscioli, Marco Lardera, Giorgia Lottici, Laura Pusterla, Cristina Recinella, Clara Rolandi e Marcin Trzmielewski.
+It has been conceived and developed in the PHP script language by Claudio Gnoli with collaboration of library colleagues, scholarship holders, civil servants and visitors such as Donatella Barzaghi, Anna Bendiscioli, Paolo Giorgi, Marco Lardera, Giorgia Lottici, Laura Pusterla, Cristina Recinella, Clara Rolandi e Marcin Trzmielewski.
 Input and English translation of subject classes have also been provided by Ester Giulia Cesario, Giorgia Fulgosi, Luisella Malattia, Giorgia Mazzanti, Gaia Heidi Pallestrini, Mara Piazzon, Eleonora Quattrini, Matea Šipić and Giuseppe Sorce.

 The helm logo was created by Eleonora Quiroli and the homepage photograph was taken by Giorgia Lottici among the shelves of Musicology and Cultural Heritage Library in Cremona.